 Central to Microsoft Teams is its chat functionality.
 It allows employees to communicate one-on-one or in group chats about their work.
 Likes, emojis, gifs and memes bring text based conversations closer to real-life office talk.
 There is also a meme generator that allows users to adapt well known tropes to their own team.

 Word, PowerPoint, Excel and other files can be shared in chats and edited by multiple people at the same time.
 Each file shared in Microsoft Teams is automatically stored in the cloud.

 To ensure that individuals see messages meant or important for them, others can ‘mention’ them (via @user) directly.
 Especially useful is to have a record of all messages in each channel, allowing users to search for information previously posted.

 Calls, telephone and video conferences

 The most important functionality in Microsoft Teams, however, is its video and voice call features.
-These allow users to work from any place at any place and on any device without restrictions.
-To coordinate quickly and avoid overflowing email inboxes, Microsoft Teams includes call and video or telephone conference functionality.
+These allow users to work from any place at any time and on any device without restrictions.
+To coordinate quickly and avoid overflowing e-mail inboxes, Microsoft Teams includes call and video or telephone conference functionality.
 In these calls, attendees can share their desktops with others to facilitate discussions on a subject.
 When connected to an existing phone provider, provider and phone numbers may be kept to ensure that there is a comprehensive solution in place everywhere.

 Teams Live lets users organize digital events and trainings for up to 10,000 attendees anywhere in the world.